jajtxs/Clean-PS99/README.md

-# Clean-PS99
+# Sticky RAP

-A work-in-progress clean API endpoint with a singular parameter.
+A simplified PS99 webhook script for discord.